elastic/elastic-serverless-forwarder/docs/README-AWS.md

+## Note:
+This functionality is in beta and is subject to change.
+The design and code is less mature than official GA features and is being provided as-is with no warranties.
+Beta features are not subject to the support SLA of official GA features.

 ## Introduction:
 The Elastic Serverless Forwarder is an AWS Lambda function that ships logs from your AWS environment to Elastic.
 The function can forward logs to Elastic self-managed or Elastic cloud environments.
 It supports the following inputs: